As a robust content management system, WordPress gets preference from bloggers, freelancers and eCommerce business owners.

 - Gravity Forms + Stripe: If you already use Gravity Forms, use this plugin instead to receive payments via Stripe.

-- WP Stripe: A plugin coded especially for WordPress sites running on donations.
-Donation buttons are added through either a shortcode or inserting it into the template.
+- Accept Payments Stripe: A plugin coded especially for WordPress sites looking for an easy way to accept credit card payments.
+Payment buttons are added through a shortcode.

 With Stripe, it is possible to collect both debit and credit card payments via Visa, American Express, Discover, MasterCard, Diners Club and JCB.
 Every successful transaction costs you 2.9% per transaction plus 30 cents as fees.